ChristianDaher/spoofer/README.md

-# netcut

-Network control tool for your local network.
-Scan devices, monitor bandwidth, block or throttle connections.

-Built with Python (FastAPI, Scapy) and Next.js.
-# Spoofer

-Lightweight network testing tool (proof-of-concept).
-Scan devices on a LAN, monitor per-device bandwidth, and optionally block or throttle traffic using iptables/tc.

-Built with Python (FastAPI, Scapy) for the backend and Next.js for the dashboard.
 # Spoofer

 Lightweight network testing tool (proof-of-concept).
 Scan devices on a LAN, monitor per-device bandwidth, and optionally block or throttle traffic using `iptables`/`tc`.